What credit score do I need to qualify for a mortgage?

 Human Perspective | Credit Score + Mortgage 💬

-A lot of first-time buyers assume they need a high credit score to qualify for a mortgage, but the truth is more nuanced.
-Lenders look at your credit score as a snapshot, not a full biography.
-You can still get approved for a home loan with a lower credit score if you show steady income, responsible payment habits, and improving financial behavior.
+With that being said, a lot of first-time buyers assume they need a high credit score to qualify for a mortgage, but the truth is a bit more nuanced.
+Lenders look at your credit score as a snapshot, not the full picture.
+You can still get approved for a mortgage with a lower credit score if you show steady income, responsible payment habits, and improving financial behavior.

-In some situations, people can qualify for an FHA loan with a score in the mid-500s.
-This usually occurs when their recent payment history is strong and their debt levels are trending down.
-On the other hand, someone with a 750 score might struggle if their debt-to-income ratio is too high.
-In other words, your credit score helps shape the terms, but it rarely disqualifies you on its own.
+On the other hand, even someone with a 750 credit score could face challenges if their debt-to-income ratio is too high.
+In short, your credit score helps shape the terms, but it rarely disqualifies you on its own.

 HELPFUL TIP: If you want to improve your credit score quickly, start with your credit card balances.
-Reducing your credit utilization to below 30% of your limit— ideally 10%— can lift your score fast.
-This is one of the best ways to move into a better mortgage tier.
+Reducing your credit utilization to below 30%— ideally 10%— can lift your score fast.
+This is one of the easiest ways to shift into a better mortgage tier.

 Have another question?